hepplerj/Dissertation/outline.md

 California through the establishment of organizations such as California Tomorrow, People for Open Space, and the Committee for Green Foothills.

+### Chapter 5: Murky Waters: Technology, Ecology, and Restoration

+### Chapter 6: Consuming Resources: Energy, Ecology, and the Landscape of Change

-### Chapter 5: Something in the Soil: Toxics, Health, and the Collapse of Clean Industry
+### Chapter 7: Something in the Soil: Toxics, Health, and the Collapse of Clean Industry

 The final chapter ends in the 1980s and 1990s, focusing on the contamination of soil and water by industrial solvents.
 For the first time, Valley residents